moodle/devdocs/docs/guides/moodleapp/development/plugins-development-guide.md

 1. Create a `db/mobile.php` file in your plugin.
 In this file, you will be able to indicate which areas of the app you want to extend.
 For example, adding a new option in the main menu, implementing support for a new activity module, including a new option in the course menu, including a new option in the user profile, etc. All the areas supported are described further in this document.
 2. Create new functions in a reserved namespace that will return the content of the new options.
 The content should be returned rendered as html.
 This html should use Ionic components so that it looks native, but it can be generated using mustache templates.

-Let’s clarify some points:
+Let's clarify some points:

-- You don’t need to create new Web Service functions (although you will be able to use them for advanced features).
+- You don't need to create new Web Service functions (although you will be able to use them for advanced features).
 You just need plain php functions that will be placed in a reserved namespace.
 - Those functions will be exported via the Web Service function `tool_mobile_get_content`.
 - As arguments of your functions you will always receive the `userid`, some relevant details of the app (like the app version or the current language in the app), and some specific data depending on the type of plugin (`courseid`, `cmid`, ...).
 - The mobile app also implements a list of custom Ionic components and directives that provide dynamic behaviour; like indicating that you are linking a file that can be downloaded, allowing a transition to new pages into the app calling a specific function in the server, submitting form data to the server, etc.